DreamedWave/Thursday-Morning-Graduatin/BUILDING-GUIDE.md

 ﻿# Building Thursday Morning Graduatin'

-(This is literally just a modified version of Kade Engine 1.6's Building Guide but we ball!!!)
+(This is literally just a modified version of Kade Engine 1.6's Building Guide, but it still applies so here goes!)

 **Please note** that these instructions are for compiling/building Thursday Morning Graduatin'.
 If you just want to play the mod, just download it from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!